 WORK DIRECTION, LEAD AND SUPERVISORY RESPONSIBILITIES:

 No assigned permanent staff to supervise.
-May provide work direction to Maintenance Technician I’s, student workers and outside contractors.
+May provide work direction and training to other employee project team members.

 Normal office environment; occasional light moving of boxes and terminals.